How To Make Gravy In Crock Pot [COMPLETE GUIDE]

 7. Serve and Enjoy: Once the gravy has reached your desired consistency and flavor, it is ready to be served.
 Pour the gravy into a gravy boat or serving dish and serve it alongside your main course.
 Whether you’re enjoying it with roasted meats, mashed potatoes, or biscuits, your homemade crock pot gravy will surely be a savory delight.

-Related: How To Cook Biscuits In Crock Pot [COMPLETE GUIDE]
+Related: How To Make Apple Butter In Crock Pot [COMPLETE GUIDE]

 Troubleshooting Common Issues